byuistats/DS250-Cannon/content/Slides/Introduction/day01/_index.md

 >A blend of programmer, statistician, and communicator that burns with curiosity.

-My definiton for CSE 250:
+My definiton for DS 250:

 >Someone who can extract insights from data and then communicate those insights with clarity.